pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

    module's
    contents.
 Then replace the `;` with `{` and `}`, and finally paste the contents in between the curly brackets you just added.
-You don't even have to re-indent it if you don't want to (its not like this is Python)!
+You don't even have to re-indent{% marginnote 'not-python' It's not like this is Python!' %}
+   it if you don't want to.

    For a small module tree, such as we find in `boards/arty-e21`, manually cut-and-pasting is entirely reasonable.
 But if you have a